tim-schilling/deps/final/0010-new-governance.rst

    not meet the qualifications of members of the Technical Board, or who it believes are registering in bad faith.

-4. Registration of candidates will close one week after it has opened.
-One week after registration of candidates closes, the Secretary of the DSF SHALL publish the roster of candidates to the django-developers mailing list and the Django Forum, and the election will begin.
-The DSF Board SHALL provide a voting form accessible to registered voters, and SHALL be the custodian of the votes.
+3. Registration of candidates will close two weeks after it has opened.
+One week after registration of candidates closes, the Secretary of the DSF will publish the roster of candidates to the the Django Forum and any other appropriate venues, and the election will begin.
+The DSF Board will provide a voting form accessible to registered voters.

-5. Voting SHALL be by secret ballot.
+4. Voting will be by secret ballot.
 Each voter will be presented with a ballot containing the roster of candidates, and any relevant materials regarding the candidates, in a randomized order.
-Each voter MAY vote for up to five candidates on the ballot.
+Each voter may vote for up to five candidates on the ballot.

-6. The election SHALL conclude one week after it begins.
-The DSF Board SHALL then tally the votes and produce a summary, including the total number of votes cast and the number received by each candidate.
-This summary SHALL be ratified by a majority vote of the DSF Board, then posted by the Secretary of the DSF to the django-developers mailing list and the Django Forum.
+5. The election will conclude one week after it begins.
+The DSF Board will tally the votes and produce a summary, including the total number of votes cast and the number received by each candidate.
+This summary will be ratified by a majority vote of the DSF Board, then posted by the Secretary of the DSF to the the Django Forum and any other appropriate venues.
 The five candidates with the highest vote totals SHALL immediately become the new Technical Board.